National Heart Failure Audit

 The British Society for Heart Failure provides clinical input and strategic direction to the National Heart Failure Audit.
-The audit is managed by the National Institute of Cardiovascular Outcomes Research (NICOR), part of the National Centre for Cardiovascular Preventions and Outcomes (NCCPO) at University College London.
+The audit is managed by the National Institute of Cardiovascular Outcomes Research (NICOR), now posted at St Bartholomew's Hospital.
 It is commissioned by the Healthcare Quality Improvement Partnership (HQIP).

 As many of you will be aware, the National Heart Failure Audit 2015-16 were published in early August 2017 and saw some relatively high profile press coverage.